suriyun-production/mmorpg-kit-docs/docs/pages/027-server-configs.md

 *   `Network Port` (Args Key: `-mapPort`, Config File `serverConfig.json`, Config File Key: `mapPort`, Type: `Integer`), Map server's port.
 *   `Max Connections` (Args Key: `-mapMaxConnections`, Config File `serverConfig.json`, Config File Key: `mapMaxConnections`, Type: `Integer`), maximum connections for clients including with other servers.
-*   `Cluster Network Address` (Args Key: `-centralAddress`, Config File `serverConfig.json`, Config File Key: `centralAddress`, Type: `String`), address where cluster server is running, it will be used by map network manager to connect to server to tell what is machine address to this (map server).
+*   `Cluster Network Address` (Args Key: `-centralAddress`, Config File `serverConfig.json`, Config File Key: `centralAddress`, Type: `String`), address where cluster server is running, it will be used by map network manager to connect to server to tell what is public address to this (map server).
 *   `Cluster Network Port` (Args Key: `-clusterPort`, Config File `serverConfig.json`, Config File Key: `clusterPort`, Type: `Integer`), port where cluster server is running.

 * * *

 ## Rest Database Client Configs

-*   `Api Url` (Config File `serverConfig.json`, Config File Key: `dbApiUrl`, Type: `String`), this is config which will be used by `RestDatabaseClient` component, this is URL to REST database service, if you runs REST database service at machine which have public IP is `128.199.78.31` and running on port `5757`, set this to `http://128.199.78.31:5757`
+*   `Api Url` (Config File `serverConfig.json`, Config File Key: `dbApiUrl`, Type: `String`), this is config which will be used by `RestDatabaseClient` component, this is URL to REST database service, if you runs REST database service at device which have public IP is `128.199.78.31` and running on port `5757`, set this to `http://128.199.78.31:5757`
 *   `Secret Key` (Config File `serverConfig.json`, Config File Key: `dbSecretKey`, Type: `String`), this is config which will be used by `RestDatabaseClient` component, secret key which will be validated at REST database service to allow database client to use functions (It will set secret as a `Bearer` token).

 * * *